stex0121/projects/README.md

 and moved my fan blog pages in reposiroty web design

-and i have made fan ascii art repository
+and i have made fast ascii card redear in ascii art fan repository

-i have script for ascii card reader in web design section i will these days making ascii tarot card reader

-it is css html javascript

-it is a sample of reader but it works :)
+i m not kind of person who very adores tarot but with right pictures you can generate yourself